-Insurance reported that it established new procedures to follow when there is a need to transfer hours and expenditures from one fraud program to another.
+Insurance reported that it established new procedures for staff to follow when there is a need to transfer hours and expenditures from one fraud program to another.
 Insurance stated that it has reorganized the Fraud Grant Audit Unit and approved the hiring of two additional auditors.
-Insurance believes the new audit positions will provide adequate audit coverage that includes fiscal and performance audits of county district attorneys who receive AB 1050 funds.
+Insurance stated that it has reorganized its Fraud Division, as well as recruited and hired additional auditors to conduct financial and performance audits of the county district attorney offices that receive grants.
+Furthermore, Insurance reported that its Fraud Division has continued to improve communications with the California District Attorney Association Insurance Anti-Fraud subcommittee, emphasizing effective reporting of performance measures, improvements in laws and regulations, and the requirements for timely reporting of financial statements.
 Finally, Insurance reported that it has obtained all annual expenditure reports from the California Highway Patrol for fiscal years 2000-01 through 2003-04.